tkdchen/task-repo-shared-ci/{{cookiecutter.repo_root}}/SHARED-CI.md

 - workflow: [`.github/workflows/update-shared-ci.yaml`](.github/workflows/update-shared-ci.yaml)

-Periodically (every Sunday, by default) checks for updates in the [task-repo-boilerplate] templates and sends automated PRs.
+Periodically (every Sunday, by default) checks for updates in the [task-repo-shared-ci] templates and sends automated PRs.

 You can also trigger it manually from the Actions tab of your repo.